jgdigitaljedi/video-game-db-supplemental-data/readme.md

 - Xbox games that work on the Xbox 360
 - Xbox games that work on the Xbox One
 - Xbox 360 games that work on the Xbox One

+___

+### Stats

+Just for comparison sake, I have a little node script that runs through the files marked as 'complete' and gives me some stats.